-It is an owner’s responsibility to ensure a rental property is maintained in good repair at all times during a tenancy.
+An owner is responsible to keep a rental property in good repair at all times during a tenancy.
 There are different rules for:

 - removal of waste water from kitchen, bathrooms and laundries